glowing-sea/simpost/Report.md

 * A.PostView, I created most of the layout for this page and set the corresponding functions.
 * B.PostCreate, I created the layout for this page and the corresponding logic
-* C.HomeUserList/HomeUserListAdapter, I created the first version of this page ...........
+* C.HomeUserList/HomeUserListAdapter, I created the first version of this page
+* D.Responsible for ppt and portion of report.

+...........

 *[Code Design.
 What design patterns, data structures, did the involved member propose?]*